 After working with Bonobos for 7 years, my business was starting to fly, and I needed more time to focus on creating new products.
 On September 16th, 1999 I returned to my home-town in Missouri and began building my business with the help of a few local people.
 We made good use of ControlAnything.com and ControlEverything.com over the years, and grew to thousands of customers worldwide.

 On November 7th, 2015, we re-branded ControlEverything.com to introduce plug and play modular hardware to the automation market.
 Though I am deeply proud of my web developers, I was never quite happy with the way ControlEverything.com worked.
 So we rebuilt the site on Shopify to help get us through.
 With ControlAnything.com aging badly and the ControlEverthing.com operating on Shopify, I always felt we could do better.
 My web developers are insanely good, but it was time to redirect their talents.
 I decided it was time to put all of our work in one place.
 Being a small company, we don’t have the resources to properly maintain two web sites.
 So in January of 2017, I gave the order to rebuild everything at ncd.io using a WordPress foundation.
 While this was an unpopular decision with my developers, I had spent a month consulting with experts and evaluating the platform.
 I even built a demo site to show my web developers.
 Reluctantly, they agreed to pour their heart into it.
 And they did pour their heart into it, we all did.
 2017 will go down in the history of our company as the most difficult year we ever faced, trying to concentrate our work in one place. ncd.io opened on Monday, August 14th, 2017.

-We hope you enjoy our new site, we believe it to be an acceptable upgrade to ControlAnything.com and ControlEverything.com.
-Thank you for reading this and please let me know what you think.
+We hope you enjoy our new site, thank you for reading this and please let me know what you think.
 Feel free to drop me a line anytime ryan at ncd.io.

 CEO and Founder